-A student is eligible for ASCENT if the student:
+A qualified student is eligible for ASCENT if the student:

-- Has completed, or is on schedule to complete, at least 12 credit hours (semester hours or equivalent) of transcripted, credit-bearing, college-level postsecondary coursework* prior to completing his/her 12th grade year.
-Remedial/developmental education college courses do not qualify as part of the 12 required credits.
+- Has completed, or is on schedule to complete, at least 9 credit hours (semester hours or equivalent) of transcripted, credit-bearing, college-level postsecondary coursework* prior to completing their 12th grade year.
+Developmental education college courses do not qualify as part of the 9 required credits.

-- Is college ready, and not in need of basic skills coursework in accordance with the pathway in which he/she enrolls.
+- Is college ready, and not in need of developmental coursework in accordance with the pathway in which they enroll.

 - Completes an Individual Career and Academic Plan (ICAP) prior to declaring intent to participate in ASCENT.